Manhunt for escaped killer continues for 6th day, leaving school districts closed and a Pennsylvania community on edge – KION546

 Hundreds of law enforcement officers, including the US Marshals, local, state and other agencies were deployed to help with the search.
 Additional federal agencies including the FBI and US Customs Border Patrol have now sent resources to the Chester County area, the DA said Tuesday.

-Using a helicopter and patrol cars, police even tried broadcasting a message in Portuguese from Cavalcante’s mother encouraging him to surrender, Clark said during a news conference Monday.
+Using a helicopter and patrol cars, police even tried broadcasting a message in Portuguese from Cavalcante’s mother encouraging him to surrender, Robert Clark, supervisory deputy US Marshal for the Eastern District of Pennsylvania, said during a news conference Monday.

 Cavalcante is also wanted in a 2017 homicide case in Brazil, which led to him fleeing the country, said Clark.
 Authorities previously said they were looking into whether Cavalcante had inside help to escape.